hashicorp/terraform-website/content/source/docs/cloud/api/modules.html.md

 ## Listing and reading modules, providers and versions

-The Terraform Enterprise Module Registry implements the [Registry standard API](../../registry/api.html) for consuming the modules.
+The Terraform Cloud Module Registry implements the [Registry standard API](../../registry/api.html) for consuming the modules.
 Refer to the [Module Registry HTTP API](../../registry/api.html) to perform the following:

 - Browse available modules
 - Search modules by keyword